 Some transit between the Japanese islands and the mainland of Asia had been occurring for a number of years at this point.

 When Buddhism finally found its way over from its roots to the inhabitants of Japan, with it came a variety of texts describing the religion.
-These texts were in Chinese, which was new to Japanese speakers.
+These texts were written by Buddhist monks using Chinese.
+The Chinese characters were new to Japanese speakers.

-However, over time, the Japanese people began to assimilate Chinese written language and modify it to their own tastes.
+However, over time, the Japanese people began to assimilate Chinese characters and the Chinese writing system and modify it to their own tastes.
 This resulted in the creation of Man'yōgana.
-This is an old system of writing that breaks the sound of Japanese into 88 unique syllables.
+This is an old writing system that breaks the sound of Japanese into 88 unique syllables.
+People started using the Chinese characters to write pure Japanese poetry.

 Some nuance was lost during this time.
 Apparently mo, for example, used to have two very similar forms, whereas now there is only one.
 The set of unique syllables used to craft Japanese language would continue to shrink over time, and hiragana was born.